DanpheLabs/agent-cred/README.md

-# AgentPay - AI Agent Payment Infrastructure on Solana
+# AgentCred - AI Agent Payment Infrastructure on Solana

 A complete payment system for AI agents on Solana blockchain with hotkey/coldkey architecture, gasless transactions, and real-time monitoring.